twitter/rezolus/docs/METRICS.md

 * `network/receive/size` - size distribution, in bytes, of received packets
 * `network/transmit/size` - size distribution, in bytes, of transmitted packets

+## NTP

+NTP sampler provides some basic stats about time synchronization via NTP.

+**NOTE:** this sampler is currently not supported for musl toolchains

+### Basic

+* `ntp/estimated_error` - the current estimated error of the local clock in nanoseconds
+* `ntp/maximum_error` - the maximum error of the local clock in nanoseconds

 ## Nvidia

 Telemetry for Nvidia GPUs, collected by using the Nvidia Management Library